socketio/socket.io-website/docs/tutorial/10-server-delivery.md

 Both are totally valid solutions and choosing one will depend on your use case.
 In this tutorial, we will go with the latter.

 First, let's persist the messages of our chat application.
-Today there are plenty of great options, we will use with [SQLite](https://www.sqlite.org/) here.
+Today there are plenty of great options, we will use [SQLite](https://www.sqlite.org/) here.

 :::tip